orbinson/aem-groovy-console/README.md

 ## Compatibility

-We only support AEM as a Cloud Service.
-For AEM on premises, check the original [aem-groovy-console](https://github.com/CID15/aem-groovy-console)
+We only support AEM 6.5.10+ and AEM as a Cloud Service.

+For older AEM on premises, check the original repo [aem-groovy-console](https://github.com/CID15/aem-groovy-console)

 ## Installation